mfkiwl/occa/README.md

 ### Minimum

 - [CMake] v3.17 or newer
-- C++11 compiler
+- C++17 compiler
 - C11 compiler

 ### Optional

  - Fortan 90 compiler
- - MPI 2.0+
- - CUDA vXXX
+ - CUDA 9 or later
- - HIP vXXX
+ - HIP 3.5 or later
- - oneAPI Toolkit vXXX
+ - SYCL 2020 or later
- - OpenCL ...
+ - OpenCL 2.0 or later
- - OpenMP ...
+ - OpenMP 4.0 or later

 A detailed list of tested platforms can be found in the [installation guide](INSTALL.md).